whosonfirst/go-whosonfirst-database-postgres/README.md

 This package is a very thin wrapper around the [whosonfirst/go-whosonfirst-database](https://github.com/whosonfirst/go-whosonfirst-database) package.
 That package provides all of the actual functionality for indexing Who's On First records but does NOT load any specific `database/sql` drivers.
 That happens in this package.

+It uses the [lib/pq](https://github.com/lib/pq) database driver for interacting with Postgres.

 ## Tools

 ```